r-renato/RFLink-Wi-Fi-Gateway-Board/README.md

 <p align="justify">
 The project can help you to build a RFLink Gateway useful to integrate RF devices in your preferred home automation system.

-The project core component is the firmware by Stuntteam that permit to sniffing and sending 433 MHz radio frequencies frames, frames organized in accord to specific IOT protocols.
-The RFLink firmware, developed to be running on the Arduino Mega board, use the platform USB port to communicate, no other communication interfaces are available.
+The project core component is the firmware by Stuntteam that allows sniffing and sending 433 MHz radio frequencies frames.
+The frames are organized according to specific IOT protocols.
+The RFLink firmware is developed to run on the Arduino Mega board and it uses the USB port to communicate, no other communication interface is available.

-To expose the RFLink Gateway (Arduino board) through Wi-Fi instead of USB, we can use a ESP8266-01 module with installed a customized firmware based on the ESPurna, but adapted to interface the RFLink Gateway.
+To expose the RFLink Gateway (Arduino board) through Wi-Fi rather than USB, we can use an ESP8266-01 module.
+It is equipped with  a customized firmware based on the ESPurna that is adapted to interface the RFLink Gateway.
 To simplify this integration we will use a customized board containing both Arduino Mega and ESP8266.
-This board is produced by <a href="https://robotdyn.com">RobotDyn.com</a>.
+This board is produced by RobotDyn.com.
-The customized firmware, based on ESPurna, will be use to expose the RFLink data through one service web.
+The customized firmware, based on ESPurna, will be used to expose the RFLink data through a web service.

-In the following are shown the hardware and software used, as well as the steps to assemble the gateway.
+In the following, the  use hardware and software are shown, as well as the steps to assemble the gateway.
 </p>
 <h2>Hardware</h2>
 <p>The project is realized using the following hardware:</p>
 <table>
 <thead>
 <tr>
-<th align="left" valign="top"><a href="https://www.nodo-shop.nl/en/rflink-gateway/148-rflink-gateway-components.html" target="_blank">RFLink 433.92 MHz Gateway components</a><br>The components for building a RFlink Gateway (consisting of a 433 MHz Transceiver from Aurel, various type headers, SMA connector and a pcb)</th>
+<th align="left" valign="top"><a href="https://www.nodo-shop.nl/en/rflink-gateway/148-rflink-gateway-components.html" target="_blank">RFLink 433.92 MHz Gateway components</a><br>Components for building a RFlink Gateway: a 433 MHz Transceiver from Aurel, various type headers, SMA connector and a pcb.</th>
 <th align="left" valign="top"><a href="https://www.nodo-shop.nl/en/antennes/12-antenne-sma-voor-nodo.html" target="_blank">Antenna SMA for 433 MHz</a><br>433 MHz antenna</th>
 </tr>
 </thead>